-Q39.
-Fannie Mae has previously stated that its Reperforming Securities do not include loans with forbearance.
-However, I have noticed the Modification Type field of "F" (Rate, Term, and Forbearance) populated for certain loans.
-How do we interpret this?
+36. Why do some modified loans have a Modification Type field of "F" (Rate, erm, and Forbearance)?

-Fannie Mae does not currently securitize loans with principal forbearance.
-In the case where the Modification Type of "F" is disclosed, the loan was previously modified with principal forbearance; however, with the most recent modification did not include the principal forbearance UPB.
+Fannie Mae has two types of securities for modified and / or step rate loans.
+For securities with a pool prefix of I1,I2,I3,I4,U1,U2,U3,U4), the securities do not have loans with principal forbearance.
+In this case where the Modification Type of "F" is disclosed, the loan was previously modified with principal forbearance; however, the most recent modification did not include the principal forbearance UPB.
 Since principal forbearance UPB existed on the loan from a prior modification, the enumeration indicates that there was a change to principal forbearance (effectively, its removal).
-We disclose the number of modifications, so you will be able to identify that a loan had a prior modification.
+We disclose the number of modifications, so investors will be able to identify that a loan had a prior modification.